federgraph/fleetrace-help-en/blog/fr01-update-4.md

 ## Windows Store

 Today it is recommended to create `.appx` packages for the applications and publish them in the Microsoft Store, with Microsoft checking and signing the App for distribution.

-Then the application can be installed at the new default location.
-This makes sense.
+This makes sense

 ## Fazit

 > Compile yourself.

-Other than that there are open questions, among those the question of overall effort/complexity, and the question regarding flexibility.

-It can seem to make sense to:
-- create a folder in `D:\Fleetrace\`
-- unpack a zip file with FR01 in this location
-- perhaps even together with some example data files
+It can seem to make sense to create a folder in `D:\Fleetrace\`, unpack a zip file with FR01 in the folder, together with some example data files, which you can edit with VS Code, from that writable location.

-The help text is now here.
+The help text is now **here**, on GitHub-Pages.

 > [Angular FR](../angular/FREO.html) is the new FR01, which you do not need to install.